-The District's OPEB contributions for the year ended June 30, 2018 were equal to the required contribution total.
-OPEB benefits were approximately \$2,409,000, with \$2,250,000 specifically for the Defined Benefit Plan.
+The District's OPEB contributions for the year ended June 30, 2020 were equal to the required contribution total.
+Total OPEB contributions were approximately \$2,473,000.
+Of the total OPEB contributions, approximately \$2,289,000 was contributed to fund the Defined Benefit Plan and approximately \$184,000 was contributed to fund the Defined Contribution Plan.

-These amounts, for both pension and OPEB benefit, include contributions funded from state revenue Section 147c restricted to fund the MPSERS Unfunded Actuarial Accrued Liability (UAAL) Stabilization Rate (100% for pension and 0% for OPEB).
+These amounts, for both pension and OPEB benefit, include contributions funded from State Revenue Section 147c restricted to fund the MPSERS Unfunded Actuarial Accrued Liability (UAAL) Stabilization Rate (100% for pension and 0% for OPEB).